Jump to:

 The second car ran with entry number 77, had red/orange stripes over a Racing White base color and was driven by American drivers Walt Bohren, Jim Downing and Roger Mandeville, each experienced IMSA drivers who had raced Mazda Rx-2 and Rx-3 cars before.

-The spare car was not given an entry number, it had blue stripes over a Racing White base color.
+The spare car was not given an entry number, it also had red/orange stripes over a Racing White base color.

 Engines were tuned 12A rotaries with peripheral intake ports instead of the production engines side intake ports, this lead to some controversy after the race with competitors arguing that these engines belonged in GTX (unlimited) class.